top of page

 Angela Rayner

-The Deputy Leader of the Labour Party.
-She has been an MP since 2015 and her constituency is Ashton-under-Lyne, in Manchester.
-She has had several positions in the Shadow Cabinet, including Shadow Minister for Women and Equalities and Shadow Education Secretary.
+The Deputy Prime Minister since 2024.
+She has been a Labour MP since 2015 and her constituency is Ashton-under-Lyne, in Manchester.
+Before their time in government, she held positions in Labour's Shadow Cabinet, including Shadow Minister for Women and Equalities and Shadow Education Secretary.

 Keir Starmer

-Current Leader of the Opposition – the Labour Party – his term began in April 2020.
+Current Prime Minister of Great Britain – his term began in July 2024.
 His constituency is Holborn and St Pancras in London, where he has been Member of Parliament since 2015.
 He also served in Labour's Shadow Cabinet before he was elected as their leader.

 Nicola Sturgeon

-Current First Minister of Scotland, her term began in November, 2014.
+Former First Minister of Scotland, from 2014 to 2023.
 She is a member of the Scottish National Party (SNP).
 She is a Member of the Scottish Parliament (MSP) and her current constituency is Glasgow Southside in Scotland.

 Rishi Sunak

-Current Prime Minister of Great Britain, and Britain's first Prime Minister from a BAME background.
-He was the Chancellor of the Exchequer under Johnson.
+Former Prime Minister of Great Britain from October 2022 to July 2024, and Britain's first Prime Minister from a BAME background.
+He was the Chancellor of the Exchequer under Boris Johnson.
 He is a member of the Conservative Party and he has been MP for Richmond in Yorkshire since 2015.

 Margaret Thatcher